 - Fitness level: When we say about fitness level, it includes physical and mental fitness.
 Trekkers come from all shapes and sizes.
 However, the fitness level should be good and adjust to altitude sickness.

-So, anyone above the age of 10 who has a better fitness level can easily attempt climbing Mount Kilimanjaro.
+So, anyone above the age of 10 who has a better fitness level can easily attempt Climbing Mount Kilimanjaro.

 What Limitations Surround Your Climb?

 The main limitations are which can surround your climb are budget or the number of days in which you would like to complete the summit.
-The main thing here which you should consider: if you are taking a longer route you should pay expensive, but have a high success rate and if you take a shorter route you will have to pay less but more chances to suffer from altitude Sickness conditions as you will not have time for acclimatization.
+The main thing here which you should consider: if you are taking a longer route you should pay expensive, but have a high success rate and if you take a shorter route you will have to pay less but more chances to suffer from Kilimanjaro Altitude Sickness as you will not have time for acclimatization.